- Understanding SEO Basics

-Search engine optimization (SEO), the steps taken to get found in search results on the internet, is a necessary part of marketing from a website.
+Search engine optimization (SEO), these steps to getting found in search results, is a necessary part of marketing from a website.
 For a small business with little or no web experience, dealing with SEO can add stress and additional cost to your marketing plans.

-Entrepreneurs, take heart.
-You can handle it for yourself by learning SEO basics, or to safely outsource your SEO, without breaking the bank.
+Entrepreneurs take heart.
+You can handle it for yourself by educating yourself on the SEO basics or learning to safely outsource your SEO, without breaking the bank.

 Let me help you with a basic knowledge of Search Engine Optimization.
 Remain calm.
 I’ll explain in layman’s terms and there are a plethora of tutorials available online for SEO and SEO tools.

-Keep in mind, search engines can penalize websites (by lowering rank), if you do not follow these simple guidelines.
-Cloned websites, with duplicate information, can be removed from search rankings completely.
+Keep in mind, search engines can penalize websites (by lowering rank) if you do not follow these simple guidelines.
+Also, cloned websites, with duplicate information, can be removed from search rankings completely.
 Follow the guidelines.
-Don’t plagiarize material.
+Above all, do not plagiarize material.

 The Two Sides of SEO